AnthonySteele/anthonysteele.github.io/CoupledTesting.md

 There is [demo code for this blog post](https://github.com/AnthonySteele/CoupledTestDemo), so that the techniques can be worked through.
 But bear in mind that this code does nothing, it is merely a reworking of the sample ASP "weather forecast controller".
 In itself, it is far to simple to need the testing done here.
 But it must be small to be a readable stand-in for a much larger app, that would have many more classes with multiple methods.

-There is a Controller, that calls a service that calls a repository that presumably does the data retrieval.
-So far so mundane.
+The demo code has a Controller, that calls a service that calls a repository that presumably does the data retrieval.
+So far so familiar.

 The repository in a real app would be e.g. a concrete dependency on a database.
 We cannot unit test it, so we must give it an interface, and then swap in a different implementation for tests, and test the rest of the app without the real repository.